xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Non-max Suppression is a way to make sure that YOLO detects the object just once.
 - For example:
   - ![](Images/26.png)
   - Each car has two or more detections with different probabilities.
-This came from some of the grids that thinks that this is the center point of the object.
+This came from some of the grids that thinks that they are the center point of the object.
 - Non-max suppression algorithm:
-  1. Lets assume that we are targeting one class as an output class.
+  1. Let's assume that we are targeting one class as an output class.
   2. Y shape should be `[Pc, bx, by, bh, hw]` Where Pc is the probability if that object occurs.
   3. Discard all boxes with `Pc < 0.6`
   4. While there are any remaining boxes: